rkmkrc/MovieApp/README.md

+### Moviesaurus
 Moviesaurus is the project that I completed as an iOS Development intern at OBSS during 2022 Summer.
 This project is a basically an IMDB clone.

+## Features Implemented

+* Localization: The application supports localization, allowing users to experience the app in their preferred language.
+Localization files have been added to provide translations for different languages.
+* Pagination: The Movie List screen includes pagination, allowing the app to load more movies as the user scrolls.
+* Search Functionality: The Movie Search screen enables users to search for movies by entering a string input.
+The app retrieves search results from the TMDb API and displays them to the user.
+* Favorite Movies: Users can mark movies as favorites, and the app provides a separate screen where users can view and manage their favorite movies.
+Clicking on a favorite movie navigates to the Movie Detail screen.
+* Movie Detail: The Movie Detail screen presents detailed information about a selected movie.
+It includes images, title, release date, ratings, budget, revenue, genres, overview, runtime, production companies, a link to the movie's homepage, and recommendations.
+* Cast Details: The Cast Detail screen provides comprehensive information about a specific cast member.
+It displays the cast member's name, image, biography, birthday, death day, and place of birth.
+* Generic Functions: Generic functions have been utilized in the project to improve code reusability and flexibility.

 <table>
   <tr>